-Bupa Dental Care Burnley provides NHS and private dental care and treatment for adults and children.
-They also provide training for dental students from the University of Central Lancashire as part of the outreach project.
+Cherry Tree Dental Care is in Cheshunt, Hertfordshire and provides NHS and private dental care and treatment for adults and children.

 There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.
-The practice has adjustments to support patients with additional needs such as a lift.
+Car parking spaces are available near the practice.
+The practice has made some adjustments to support patients with additional needs.

-The dental team includes five dentists, 17 dental nurses, five dental therapists, four receptionists, a decontamination assistant, a practice co-ordinator and a practice manager.
-The practice has 13 treatment rooms.
+The dental team includes three dentists, two dental nurses, one dental hygienist, two receptionists and a practice manager.
+The practice has three treatment rooms.

-During the inspection we spoke with two dentists, three dental nurses and the practice manager.
+During the inspection we spoke with one dentist, two dental nurses, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.